 Jack McDevitt's Omega (Ace) won this year's John W. Campbell Memorial Award (not to be confused with the J. W. Campbell Award) for best SF novel of the previous year published in English.
 McDevitt is a hard SF favourite of ours whom we reviewed a number of times when we were a print magazine, and still do electronically (see Moonfall, Slow Lightning and Deep Six).
 Justina Robson's Natural History (MacMillan) came second (whose Mappa Mundi we also liked) and third place went to Philip Baruth's The X-President (Bantam US).
 The award is judged by a panel, this year chaired by Elsie Gunn and including authors Gregory Benford and the recent 2nd International Week of SF western guest author Ian Watson, as well as the academic Tom Shippey.

 Ray Bradbury has allegedly ripped into US filmmaker Michael Moore for using Fahrenheit 9/11 as the title for his new Bush-bashing movie, an obvious takeoff of Bradbury's Fahrenheit 451.
-The report appeared in English on the net on World Net Daily that in turn based on an article in a Swedish daily Dagens Nyheter.
+The report appeared in English on World Net Daily that in turn based on an article in a Swedish daily Dagens Nyheter.
 The quotes emerging from this story are colourful.
 In Concat science and SF terms they relate to anatomy and sexually transmitted disease.
 Moore's film won the Palme d'Or award at the Cannes Film Festival of which Bradbury was reportedly dismissive allegedly saying: "I have won prizes in different places and they are mostly meaningless."
 A thought for prospective Dick and Clarke Award judging panels then? +++ Bradbury has also testified to a US commission welcoming Bush's proposals to go to Mars.

 Michael Moorcock is to write just one book a year.
 Apparently the author is retiring (he will be 65 at this year's end) and will spend half his time in the US (he has been living in Texas for a few years) and the other half in Europe.